JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![](img/TheThingsNetwork/ttn-device-payload-fields.png)

-Now we have clean JSON data ready to be processed in Azure IoT Hub and upstream.
+Now we have clean JSON data ready to be processed.
+But it's still at the TTN portal.
+Let's connect the Azure IoT Portal to read this upstream data.

 ## Configuring the Azure IoT platform to receive telemetry

 Futher processing of the telemetry on the The Things Network platform is not possible.
 Processing telemetry has to be done on your own IoT plaform of your choice.
 In this case we choose the Azure IoT platform.

-But first we need the secrets from the The Things Network platform to be able to create a secure connection between the two platforms.
+But first we need the secrets from the The Things Network platform to be able to create a secure connection between the TTN and your own platform.
 A secure connection between platforms is called a bridge.
-We will configure and deploy one.
+We will configure and deploy a bridge with the Azure IoT Hub.

 ### Collect TTN Application secrets